Reviews You Can Rely On

 Our Verdict

 As far as inexpensive blenders go, the Ninja Professional BL610 impressed us with its ability to stand up against much more expensive options in some key metrics.
 This blender may have a simple interface compared to the premium models we tested, but its single preset blends enjoyably thick smoothies and shakes in only one minute.
 Certainly, the greatest boon of the BL610 is its oversized pitcher and ice-crushing capability — combined, they make this a great option for blended cocktail enthusiasts.
 Even though the BL610 lacks the ability to puree and grind, considering the price point, it is still well worth your consideration as a standalone blender.
-If you're wondering how it compares to the competition, check out our review of the best blenders on the market.
+If you're wondering how it compares to the competition, check out our review of blenders on the market.

 REASONS TO BUY